International Security Multimedia

 Darryl Fears, Bob Deans, and Geoff Dabelko join our environment roundtable segment for a discussion on climate change in the wake of Hurricane Sandy.
 Also, we take a look at what we might expect in the foreign policy arena during President Obama’s second term with Washington Post Associate Editor and Columnist, David Ignatius.

 Joanne Gabrynowicz examines privacy and other issues which arise from the use of drones in anticipation of growing use of the technology in U.S. airspace.
 Ruth Greenspan Bell discusses her latest work “Rebooting the Climate Effort.”

 Robert Litwak, Vice President for Scholars and Academic Relations and Director of the International Security Studies Program.

-Mark Mazzetti, national security correspondent for the New York Times and public policy scholar at the Wilson Center.
+Mark Mazzetti, national security correspondent for the New York Times.